 Speaking at a recent town hall meeting, Senator Bernie Sanders of Vermont tried to have it both ways on Gaza.
 Wrong, he said, to shoot rockets.
 But Israel overreacted.
 This is the progressive equivocation.
 The precise, moderate, and acceptable reaction by a nation that his under rocket attack has, so far, not been outlined with any precision.
-But, safe to say, whatever it is, Israel is guilty of exceeding it.

 The new inquisitor has just been appointed by the UN Human Rights Council to “investigate” Israel’s conduct of Operation Protective Edge, following in the footsteps of Richard Goldstone, who famously, incompetently, and unjustly “investigated” Israel's 2009 Operation Cast Lead.